Skip to content

 Table of Contents

-Late payment fees may seem like an attractive way to ensure that your clients pay their invoices on time; however, it is important to understand the restrictions around late payments and how much you can actually charge for late payment fees.
+Late payment fees may seem like an attractive way to ensure that your clients pay their invoices on time; however, it is essential to understand the restrictions surrounding late payments and the maximum amount you can charge for late payment fees.
 This article discusses the options you have to implement late payment fees in your business model.

 Terms and Conditions

-Your business terms and conditions set out the relationship between yourself and your customers.
-It should clearly document the goods and services you are offering and how you will provide the service.
+You should establish clear terms and conditions that define the relationship between your business and its customers.
+You should document the goods and services you offer, specifying how you will deliver these services.
 Terms and Conditions should always include a payment clause that sets out how and when your clients should make payment to you.
 Typical payment clauses will set out:

 • how your customers can make payment;